hspaay/iotc.golang/README.md

 ## Getting Started (Linux)

+Below to build your own publisher in golang as a go module.
+This lets you pick your own project folder.
+Lets say you are building multiple publishers and have a dedicated myzone project folder in: ~/Projects/myzone.
+Now lets build a new publisher that publishes the local weather forecast.
+Lets call the publisher 'myweather' and build it from scratch.

 1. Install golang
   If you are new to golang, check out their website: https://golang.org/doc/install This depends on your linux distribution.
 On Ubuntu: